Octoberr/people-tracker/README.md

 # people-tracker
-python, opencv, tensorflow(fast-Rcnn), sort,people detect and tracker use cnn
+python, opencv, tensorflow(fast-Rcnn), sort,people detect and tracker

+use cnn to find people
+and use sort to track people.